Alexander Soros: Early life and education

 Alexander Soros—one of two sons of Susan Weber Soros and billionaire George Soros—was raised with his younger brother, Gregory, in Katonah, New York.
-Alexander attended the King Low-Heywood Thomas school (now know as the King School), in Stamford, Connecticut, then graduated from New York University in 2009, and earned a PhD in history from the University of California, Berkeley in 2018.
+Alexander attended the King Low-Heywood Thomas school (now known as the King School), in Stamford, Connecticut, then graduated from New York University in 2009, and earned a PhD in history from the University of California, Berkeley in 2018.

 On June 11, 2023, The Wall Street Journal reported that George Soros had handed control of his $25 billion Soros Open Society Foundation to his son Alexander.
 Shortly after, the foundation announced layoffs of at least 40 percent of its international staff of then 800 and "significant changes" to its operating model.

 Philanthropy

 Soros manages the Soros Family Foundation and the Open Society Foundation, which distributes around US$1.5 billion a year to advance human rights and democratic governments.
 Soros established himself as a philanthropist with his first major contribution to Bend the Arc in 2011.

-According to a 2011 profile in The Wall Street Journal, Soros' focus is on "progressive causes."
+According to a 2011 profile in The Wall Street Journal, Soros's focus is on "progressive causes."
 Since then, he has joined the board of directors of organizations including Global Witness (as an advisory board member), which campaigns against environmental and human rights abuses associated with the exploitation of natural resources.
 In March 2012, he donated $200,000 to the Jewish Council for Education and Research, the organization behind 2008's "Great Schlep" in support of then-candidate Barack Obama.